In June, I visited Canada for only the second time. Toronto, to be specific.

 The Art Gallery of Ontario (AGO)

-The museum has undergone several renovations over the years, including the latest by famed architect Frank Gehry in 2008.
+The museum has undergone several renovations, including the latest by famed architect Frank Gehry in 2008.
 Adult admission will run you $19.50.

 Hockey Hall of Fame

-Ice hockey is Canada’s biggest sport, and one of its claims to fame.
+Ice hockey is Canada's most prominent sport and one of its claims to fame.

 I discovered poutine for the first time in New York City at a TBEX conference back in 2010, thanks to Jodi Ettenberg (proud Canadian).